Coordinates#

 This function will be changed in pyfar 0.8.0 and will just be able to get cartesian coordinates.
 If you want to initialize in an other domain use from_spherical_colatitude, from_spherical_elevation, from_spherical_front, from_spherical_side, or from_cylindrical instead.
 For conversions from or into degree use deg2rad and rad2deg.

 Create Coordinates object with or without coordinate points.
-The points that enter the Coordinates object are defined by the domain, convention, and unit as illustrated in the coordinates concepts:
+The points that enter the Coordinates object are defined by the name (domain, convention, and unit.
+The unit will be deprecated in pyfar v0.8.0 in favor of fixed default units, see Coordinate Systems and Coordinates)

 domain, convention